Professional man sits on his couch and looks at his laptop.

 • Acknowledge a consumer dispute letter within 30 days of receiving it.

-• Not take any action that may hurt your credit until the dispute is resolved.
+• Not take any action that may hurt your credit until the dispute is decided.

 • Promptly post payments to your account and refund overpayments (or credit them to your account).

-The Act also makes it mandatory for creditors to meet certain billing timelines (such as responding to dispute letters within 30 days), send you written notices explaining your rights to dispute billing errors, and apply payments to your account the same day (if delays would lead to charges like late fees).
+The FCBA also makes it mandatory for creditors to meet certain billing timelines.
+This includes responding to dispute letters within 30 days, sending you written notices explaining your rights to dispute billing errors, and applying payments to your account the same day (if delays would lead to a finance charge like late fees).

-While the FCBA has some limitations (writing and mailing a letter is less convenient than sending an email or registering a complaint online), it helps safeguard credit card users from fraud, unauthorized charges, and other miscellaneous billing errors that may otherwise damage their credit score.
+The Fair Credit Billing Act helps safeguard credit card users from fraud, unauthorized charges, and other billing errors that may otherwise damage their credit score.
 It also standardizes the process for billing disputes with clearly defined timelines for creditors and consumers.
-As a consumer, the first step to resolving billing disputes is to monitor your credit card bill regularly and quickly catch and highlight any errors.
+As a consumer, the first step to resolving billing disputes is to monitor your credit card bill regularly in order to catch any errors quickly.

 Next steps